-This new integrated approach of BCT in RSCNs can offer adaptive marketing solutions that might affect their marketing paradox (Andriotis et al.,2019).
+This new integrated approach of BCT in RSCNs can offer adaptive marketing solutions that might affect their marketing paradox (Andriotis et al., 2019).
 The RSCN is known for its complexity and the challenges it presents within the industry.
-Blockchain technology took an innovative step to improve the supply chain by offering traceable and transparent solutions (Saberi et al., 2019; Demestichas et al., 2020; Mezquita et al., 2021; Rehman et al., 2021).
+Blockchain technology took an innovative step to improve the supply chain by offering traceable and transparent solutions (Saberi et al. 2019; Demestichas et al., 2020; Mezquita et al. 2021; Rehman et al., 2021).
 Consumers lost their trust in the quality and origin of the products they were buying, and the increase in the demand for reliable certifications and traceable systems created a necessity to respond (Ariyawardana, 2020).
-Blockchain technology will assist in outbound logistics and green marketing since it enables verification of transactions and it plays a role in improving green marketing by minimising the energy demands required to carry out the negotiations (Dutta, 2020; Bai and Sarkis, 2020; Mathew et al., 2021).
+Blockchain technology will assist in outbound logistics and green marketing since it enables verification of transactions and it plays a role in improving green marketing by minimising the energy demands required to carry out the negotiations (Dutta, 2020; Bai and Sarkis 2020; Mathew et al. 2021).
 Hence, Table 5 shows a classification of RSCN approaches and features to identify common BCT applications in RSCN dynamics for appropriate positioning to develop sustainability for the actors in each triad and their RSCN.

-Toward a Novel Conceptual Framework of BCT in RSCN
+Towards a Novel Conceptual Framework of BCT in RSCN

 This study explores the key themes of BCT in RSCNs, based on internal and external factors for drivers of BCT in RSCNs, and extends extant works by focusing on the RSCN context for multi-industries.
-Prior research, such as that of Andriotis et al. (2019), Casino et al. (2019), and Laroiya et al. (2020) has elaborated on the taxonomy of BCT-based applications.
-However, it has not examined these themes jointly and has not fully uncovered associations amongst the RSCNs.
-This empirical multiple case study was based on exploring the external and internal drivers of BCT as current and potential applications in RSCNs, and how these applications can impact sustainability performance in using the emerging approaches and features of BCT in RSCNs.
-Figure 3 illustrates a novel conceptual framework, based on the literature review and case study, by stressing the theoretical association between the identified drivers of BCT as antecedents, approaches, and features as a digital transformation taxonomy and sustainability performance as consequences of applying RSCNs.
+Prior research, such as that of Andriotis et al. (2019), Casino et al. (2019), and Laroiya, Saxena, and Komalavalli (2020) has elaborated on the taxonomy of BCT-based

+Table 4.
+External Factors for Drivers of BCT in RSCN as Potential Applications.